Bannockburn Shiraz 2020

 This wine is a blend of grapes from two of our Shiraz blocks: Winery Block planted in 1990 and extended in 1996, and the De La Roche close planted vineyard planted in 2007.

-Wild yeast fermentation with 10% whole clusters and additional lots as carbonic maceration, followed by maturation in French oak hogsheads of which 10% was new, for 10 months.
-Blended and then bottled in Feb 2021
+Handpicked fruit was wild yeast fermented on skins for 7 days with 10% whole clusters and additional lots as carbonic maceration, followed by maturation in French oak hogsheads of which 10% was new, for 10 months.
+Blended and then bottled in

-A much cooler 2020 season in our region has offered up an elegant and fragrant expression of medium bodied cool climate shiraz.
-Harmonious and elegant red fruits, olives, black pepper and spice aromatics.
-A fine elegant structure and tannin profile, and a cleansing finish of good persistence.
+A cool 2021 season in our region has offered up a fragrant expression of medium bodied cool climate Shiraz.
+Red fruits, olives, black pepper and spice aromatics.
+A fine structure and tannin profile, and a cleansing finish of good persistence.

 Stay up to date with news, events and impending new releases from Bannockburn Vineyards.